5 min read

-Also known as Curcuma longa, turmeric is part of the ginger family.
-It is related to other spices such as cardamom and galangal.
-The aboveground part of the turmeric plant consists of tall, narrow stems, each topped by a distinctive white or pink flower.
-But if you're curious about turmeric as a health supplement, you're probably more interested in its root.
+The above ground part of the turmeric plant consists of tall, narrow stems, each topped by a distinctive white or pink flower.
+But if you're fascinated by turmeric as a health nut, not a herbologist, you're probably more interested in its root.

 The Ayurvedic system uses turmeric for many things, from cleaning cuts to soothing an upset stomach.
 Other systems, such as traditional Chinese medicine, prescribe turmeric to treat the gallbladder and improve blood circulation.

-Turmeric’s health benefits are derived from a group of molecules called curcuminoids.
+Turmeric’s health benefits boil down to a group of molecules called curcuminoids.
 Curcumin is the most well-known compound in this group.
-Researchers have yet to figure out exactly how curcuminoids work at the molecular level to create such a wide range of positive health effects.
-The prevailing theory is that curcuminoids restore signaling between cells, which can improve the overall function of the body.
+Researchers have yet to figure out exactly how curcuminoids work at the molecular level to assist such a wide range of positive health effects.
+The going theory is that curcuminoids aid signaling between cells, which can improve the overall function of the body.

-If you’ve done a lot of research on turmeric, you might have heard that it is best used along with black pepper.
+If you’ve already done your research on turmeric, you might have heard that it is best used along with black pepper.
 This is because black pepper contains piperine, a compound that prevents curcuminoids from getting broken down in the liver.
-In a 1998 study, this increased the amount of curcumin in the bloodstream by 2,000%!
+In a 1998 study, this increased the amount of curcumin in the bloodstream by 2,000%.

-While turmeric has become increasingly mainstream in recent years, the first research article on the health effects of turmeric to be published in a Western medical journal appeared in a 1937 issue of Lancet.
+While turmeric has become mainstream only recently in the west, the first research article on the health effects of turmeric to be published in a Western medical journal appeared in a 1937 issue of Lancet.

-Since then, researchers have carried out thousands of studies on the health benefits of turmeric.
+Since the 30s, researchers have carried out thousands of studies on the health benefits of turmeric.
 The results of these studies show that not only is turmeric safe and nontoxic, but it also offers many health benefits.

-Here are some uses of turmeric that are validated by clinical research:
+Here are some uses of turmeric, as reported by clinical research: